Anthony Dryden Marshall

-Anthony Dryden Marshall (born Anthony Dryden Kuser; May 30, 1924 – November 30, 2014) was an American theatrical producer and C.I.A. intelligence officer and ambassador.
-Marshall died on November 30, 2014, at the age of 90.
+Anthony Dryden Marshall (né Kuser; May 30, 1924 – November 30, 2014) was an American theatrical producer and C.I.A. intelligence officer and ambassador.
+After being convicted of financially exploiting his mother Brooke Astor, Marshall was sentenced to prison, and stayed there for only eight weeks in 2013 before receiving medical parole.
+He died on November 30, 2014, at the age of 90.

 Early life and family

 Known as Tony, Marshall was the only child of the American philanthropist Brooke Astor and her first husband, New Jersey state senator John Dryden Kuser.
 Marshall was the stepson of Charles H. Marshall (his mother's second husband, whose surname he adopted at the age of 18).

 By his father's second marriage, he had a half-sister, Suzanne Dryden Kuser (born November 24, 1931), who served with the U.S. Department of State, was an intelligence officer with the Central Intelligence Agency, and has been a consultant to the National Security Agency.
 He also had two stepsiblings, Peter Marshall and Helen Huntington Marshall (born April 6, 1918), wife of the composer Ernest Schelling and later of the cellist János Scholz.

 Marshall attended Brooks School in North Andover, Massachusetts.
-After enlisting in 1942, he served with the U.S. Marine Corps (his grandfather John H. Russell, Jr. had served as commandant before the war) and led his platoon in the battle of Iwo Jima, attaining the rank of captain and earning a Purple Heart.
+After enlisting in 1942 during World War II, he served with the U.S. Marine Corps (his grandfather John H. Russell Jr. had served as commandant of the Marine Corps before the war) and led his platoon in the battle of Iwo Jima, attaining the rank of captain and earning a Purple Heart.
 After the end of the war he enrolled in Brown University.

 Career

-Marshall was the U.S. consul in Istanbul, Turkey (1958–1959).
+Marshall entered the foreign service in 1950.
+He was the U.S. consul in Istanbul, Turkey (1958–1959).
 During the Nixon administration he served as the U.S. ambassador to the Malagasy Republic (1969–1971).
-Later he served as ambassador to Trinidad and Tobago (1972–74) and Kenya (1973) as well as to the Seychelles (1976) during the Ford administration.
+Later he served as ambassador to Trinidad and Tobago (1972–1974) and Kenya (1973) as well as to the Seychelles (1976) during the Ford administration.
 He was also appointed special assistant to Richard Mervin Bissell Jr. to oversee the development of the U-2 reconnaissance aircraft.

 In the 1980s Marshall was an officer with United States Trust Company of New York where he assisted the bank with the management of large estate accounts.